Best pillow for side sleepers – tried and tested for side sleeping comfort and support

 How to choose

-When it comes to how to choose a pillow, the main factor to consider is your sleeping position because that dictates the type of pillow that's the best fit for us.
 These are the main factors to consider when shopping for a pillow as a side sleeper.

-Mattress tension: You also need to factor in body weight, and how soft your mattress is when considering pillow height.
-As Kora explains, ’Lighter individuals are less likely to sink into the mattress and tend to prefer medium-thick pillows that will help to promote optimal spinal alignment.
+Mattress tension: You also need to factor in your body weight and how soft your mattress is when considering pillow height.
+As Kora Habinakova, sleep and bedding expert at bedding specialist Sleepseeker, explains, ’lighter individuals are less likely to sink into the mattress and tend to prefer medium-thick pillows that will help to promote optimal spinal alignment when side sleeping.
 Those with heavier weight considerations are more likely to experience sinkage and may find a thinner pillow helps keep the head level with the spine.’

 Sleep trials: Because of these factors, my biggest tip when choosing a pillow as a side sleeper is to look for one that comes with a sleep trial.
-A sleep trial sleep trial may differ slightly by retailer, but most allow you to purchase the pillow, sleep on it at home for a set number of nights, and return it for a refund (or sometimes exchange it for a different option) if you find it doesn't suit you.
+A sleep trial may differ slightly by retailer, but most allow you to purchase the pillow, sleep on it at home for a set number of nights, and return it for a refund (or sometimes exchange it for a different option) if you find it doesn't suit you.
+This is invaluable, as it's very easy to waste money on pillows that don't offer enough side sleeping support.

 FAQs

-Which pillows are best for side sleepers?
+What type of pillows are best for side sleepers?

 Should side sleepers use two pillows?